FaBjE/HiBy-Theme-MaterialDesign/.github/readme.md

 * Made all top-bar icons and labels "Pixelized" instead of weird combination of all sorts of fonts/styles
 * Add extensive phone/line/bluetooth protocol out indicator to top-bar
 * Add music sound quality labels on albumart (instead of strange icons/dots under song title)
-* Removed volume slider from shortcut menu to prevent accidental volume changes [Use buttons on the side ;)]
+* Removed volume slider from shortcut menu to prevent accidental volume changes (Use buttons on the side 😋)
 * Optimized for English language
 * Fixed a lot of tiny things (alignment, touch activation areas etc)

 ## Changelog

-* Last update: 1-8-2021
+**Update: 28-12-2022**
+* Upgraded to base firmware 2.0, legacy versions available in GIT history.
+* Had to remove radio shortcut/tab (due to firmware changes)
+* Fixed "online channel" selection
+* Fixed language selection

+**Update: 1-8-2021**
 * Add support for playspeed and section repeat functions
 * Upgraded to base firmware 1.6, legacy 1.5 based version available in GIT history.
 * Fixed lyrics display